Wheelspawn/Python-Neural-Networks/README.txt

 bias is the input clamp on the bias nodes.
 Set it to 0 and the bias nodes will not activate.

-To feedforward a network, we call its feedForward() method with inputs as parameters. if brk=True, the activation through every layer will be captured, not just the output.
+To feedforward inputs through a network, call its feedForward() method with the input vector as the first parameter. if brk=True, the activation through every layer will be captured, not just the output.
 This is very useful if you want to record all the activations for backpropagation.

 Want a single perceptron?
 Just intialize: